4D-Game/CrazyComet/docs/game_concept.md

 ## Usefull Links

-In order to work with/on this project the folowing links might be helpfull
+In order to work with/on this project the following links might be helpful

 - [Game Code](https://4d-game.github.io/Controller)
 - [Hardware](https://4d-game.github.io/Hardware)